jbramburger/rigged_poincare/README.md

 # Structure, Dynamical Organization, and Transport in Chaotic Dynamics through Koopman Spectral Analysis

-This repository contains MATLAB scripts for the data-driven analysis of nonlinear dynamical systems using Koopman operator techniques, with a particular focus on rigged Dynamic Mode Decomposition (riggedDMD).
+This repository contains MATLAB scripts for the data-driven analysis of nonlinear dynamical systems using Koopman operator techniques, with particular emphasis on rigged Dynamic Mode Decomposition (riggedDMD).
+The examples use spectral measures and smoothed generalized eigenfunctions to uncover coherent regions, symbolic dynamics, unstable periodic-orbit organization, and macroscopic transport in chaotic systems.

-The codes are designed to study spectral properties, generalized eigenfunctions, and symbolic dynamics arising in chaotic systems, with applications ranging from low-dimensional maps to high-dimensional PDEs.
+The examples range from a one-dimensional chaotic map to Poincare maps obtained from low- and high-dimensional continuous-time systems.
+Although the governing equations are known, the Koopman analyses are performed directly from trajectory or Poincare-section data and do not require closed-form expressions for the corresponding return maps.

 ---